 If the meeting doesn’t have CSE, any external participants can request to join the meeting.
 Only someone in your organization can accept the request.

-• Accessing Meet—Meet works entirely in the browser for users on Chrome, Mozilla Firefox, Apple Safari, and Microsoft Edge browsers.
-You don't have to install any plugins or software.
-You don’t have to push out any security patches for Meet on end-user machines.
-On mobile devices, we recommend the Google Meet app from Google Play (Android) or the Apple App Store (iOS).
+- Accessing Meet—Use Meet entirely in the browser for users on Chrome, Mozilla Firefox, Apple Safari, and Microsoft Edge browsers.
 For more details, go to Requirements for using Google Meet.

-• Advanced Protection Program—Enroll in Google’s Advanced Protection Program, which provides the strongest protections available against phishing and account hijacking.
+- Advanced Protection Program—Join Google's Advanced Protection Program to help keep your account safe from phishing and hijacking.
 Learn more about Google's Advanced Protection Program.

-• Additional authentication methods—Single sign-on (SSO) through SAML is available for Meet with all Google Workspace editions.
+- Additional authentication methods—Use single sign-on (SSO) through SAML with all Google Workspace editions.

-• Track access—Log every time a Google admin accesses Meet recordings stored in Google Drive, along with the reason for access.
+- Track access—Log every time an admin accesses Meet recordings and the reason for access.
 For more details, go to Access Transparency.

 Incident prevention